+Can on-line application fee be waived for applicants with financial need?
+Yes No

-C14 Application closing date
+C14 Application closing date Vee No

-••• · • • • • • • • • • • • • • • • • • • • Yes No

-Does your institution have an application n closing date? х
+Does your institution have an application closing date?
+Yes X No

-L

 Date

 Application closing date (fall) Jan.
 8

-Priority Date
+Priority Date -

 Yes No

-C15 Are first-time, first-year students acce fall? pted for terms o other than the Х
+C15 Are first-time, first-year students fall? accepted for tern ns other than the Х

-C16 Notification to applicants of admission n decision sent (fill in one only)
+C16 Notification to applicants of adm ission decision s ent (fill in one only, )

 On a rolling basis beginning

-By (date): Late March
+Х By (date): Late March

 Other:

-C17 Reply policy for admitted applicants (fill in one only)
+C17 Reply policy for admitted applica nts (fill in one only )

 Must reply by (date):

 No set date

-Must reply by May 1st or within week if notified thereafter
+Х Must reply by May 1st or within Other: By deadline in lett weeks if notified th nereafter

-Х Other: By the de adline in letter of

-,
+^ Other. by deadline in lett

-Deadline for housing deposit (MMDD) n/a

-Amount of housing deposit:
+Deadline for housing deposit (MMD Amount of housing deposit: D):

-Refundable if student does not enroll?
+Refundable if student does not enro 2011?

-Yes, in full

-Yes, in part
+Yes, in full Yes, in part No

-No

-]

 C18 Deferred admission

+.
 Yes No

-Does your institution allow students to p ostpone enrollme ent after
+Does your institution allow students admission? to postpone enroi iment after Х

-admission? Х

-If yes, maximum period of po ostponement: 1 year L I.
+If yes, maximum period of postpone ement: 1 year

-2, F. F. F. 1 -

-C19 Early admission of high school stude nts
+C19 Early admission of high school s

-Yes No

-Does your institution allow high school s tudents to enroll as full-time, first-
+Does your institution allow high sch ool students to on roll as full time Yes No

-time, first-year (freshman) students one Х
+first-time, first-year students one ye graduation? Х

-graduation?
-5

-· · · · ·

-~~~ O 0007

-C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)
+C20 Common Application: Question re emoved from CDS.
+(Initiated during 20 006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans
+C21-C22: Early Decision and d Early Action Plans